 I mean, until 2008, I don’t think I’d ever eaten guacamole.
 Can you believe it?!

-But they completely work as a sauce for this pasta!
-If you can strip away your expectations that this will taste like guacamole pasta, with flavors centralized around lime and cilantro, you’ll see that the avocados are actually a really nice neutral base flavor.
+But they completely work as an avocado sauce for this pasta!
+If you can strip away your expectations that this meal will taste like guacamole pasta, with flavors centralized around lime and cilantro, you’ll see that the avocados are actually a really nice neutral base flavor.

-And with the addition of basil, garlic, and cheese, this sauce is almost like a pesto.
+And with the addition of basil, garlic, and cheese, this sauce is almost like an avocado pesto.

 Could it not be more perfect for a quick summer meal?